 - The Mayor and the CEO need to understand and respect one another's role.
-A clear understanding of their different roles is absolutely crucial and should be a subject of ongoing discussion; - There is a power of differential, which should be acknowledged.
+A clear understanding of their different roles is absolutely crucial and should be a subject of ongoing discussion. - There is a power of differential, which should be acknowledged.
 While the Mayor has status and leadership capacity, the position has no direct authority in its own right.
 On the other hand, the CEO has direct authority through the Act.
-It can be frustrating for the Mayor and elected members that they can't just "fix" problems that come to their attention, while the CEO has this capacity.
+It can be frustrating for the Mayor and Elected Member Councillors that they cannot just 'fix' problems that come to their attention, while the CEO has this capacity.